USS Brooklyn (CL-40): Post-war

 From December 1944 to May 1945, Brooklyn underwent extensive overhaul and alteration at New York Navy Yard.
 From May–September 1945, she exercised along the eastern seaboard and then reported to Philadelphia Navy Yard for her pre-inactivation overhaul.
 She went in commission in reserve on 30 January 1946 and out of commission in reserve on 3 January 1947.

 Chilean Navy

 On 9 January 1951, Brooklyn was transferred under the Mutual Defense Assistance Program to Chile, where she was renamed O'Higgins after one of Chile's founding fathers, Bernardo O'Higgins, and she served for 40 years.
-She was sold for scrap in 1992, but foundered and sank off Pitcairn Island while under tow to shipbreakers in India.
-One of her turrets is preserved at the Chilean Navy base at Talcahuano.